Build A Slatted Timber Screen

 To build it you’ll need 90 x 20mm ACQ decking, $2 a metre, and 90 x 45mm H3 treated pine, about $5 a metre.
-The timber for this screen cost about $150.

 The only other costs are hardware, paint and aluminium core flashing, which can be bought in rolls, such as Sureform Lead Free Roof Flashing, $96 for 140mm x 5m, from Bunnings.

 Measure the space, dividing the finished height by the slat width plus gap to calculate the number needed.